PermutaTriangle/Tilings/README.rst

                           10: (0, 0), (2, 0)
                           Requirement 0:
                           0: (1, 1)
-       Explanation: placing the leftmost point in cell (0, 0) +-+                +-+-+
+       placing the leftmost point in cell (0, 0)
+       +-+                +-+-+
        |1|             =  | |1|
        +-+                +-+-+